Why the Right Business Performance Measures Matter (From Chaos to Clarity, Part 3)

 Why Systems Matter (and Where Purpose Path Is Different)

-There are many systems that can help manage KPIs, measures, or strategy - and leaders should absolutely use them.
+There are many systems that can help manage KPIs, measures, or strategy—and leaders should absolutely use them.
 Spreadsheets, dashboards, and scorecards all have their place.
-Where many tools fall short is connection.
+However, many tools fall short in terms of connection.

 While clarity on measures and alignment helps, many organizations struggle to maintain this link consistently in the flow of daily work.
 Most systems start with measures or strategies.
 Purpose Path starts earlier.

-By combining a structured operating model with AI-driven insights, leaders get early signals when things drift, rather than waiting for quarterly or annual reviews.
-That shift - from reactive to real-time, is what allows leaders to stay focused on what matters most.
+By combining a structured operating model with AI-driven insights, leaders receive early signals when things drift, rather than waiting for quarterly or annual reviews.
+That shift from reactive to real-time is what allows leaders to stay focused on what matters most.

 From Measuring to Leading